waitwalker/chewie_flutter_2/README.md

 );
 ```

 ## iOS warning

-The video_player plugin used by chewie will only work in iOS simulators if you are on flutter 1.26.0 or above.
-You may need to switch to the beta channel `flutter channel beta`
+The video player plugin used by chewie is not functional on iOS simulators.
+An iOS device must be used during development/testing.
 Please refer to this [issue](https://github.com/flutter/flutter/issues/14647).

 ```